ImmutableVariable/learnityourself/docs/python/04-data-structures/01-lists.md

 ## Accessing List Elements

-Python uses zero-based indexing, meaning the first element is at index 0:
+Python uses zero-based indexing, meaning the first element is at index 0.
+If you try to access a invalid index (one that is not within the sequence), it will throw a error (show below on the last lines).

 ### Indexing